 Address: 962 Mt Adams Cir, Cincinnati, OH 45202

 If you’re looking for a fun and unique theater experience, look no further than the Cincinnati Playhouse in the Park.
 This Tony Award-winning theater is located in Mt.
-Adams, and it’s one of the best places to see live theater in the city.
-Founded in 1959, the Cincinnati Playhouse in the Park produces a variety of plays and musicals each year.
-And with three different performance spaces, there’s something for everyone.
+Adams, one of the city’s best places to see live theater.

-This means if you’re an aspiring actor or just looking to learn more about theater, the Playhouse is the place for you!
-You can also take a behind-the-scenes tour of the theater, which is a great way to learn more about the production process.
+If you’re an aspiring actor or just looking to learn more about theater, the Playhouse is the place for you!
+You can also take a behind-the-scenes theater tour, a great way to learn more about the production process.

 What are some fun things to do in Cincinnati, Ohio?